Enable JavaScript to ensure website accessibility

 It is usually considered a temporary condition, with 85% of people recovering within 3 months.
 However, we see a lot of people here at South Shore Acupuncture and Wellness that have been suffering from Bell’s Palsy for many years.
 We even see people that, although considered as “recovered,” they are still left with some lingering weakness or asymmetry that is exacerbated by occasional flair ups.
 At our clinic, we use acupuncture, ATP Resonance BioTherapy®, and 03 Therapy to help accelerate nerve recovery and restore function naturally.

-This post kicks off our Bell’s Palsy Recovery Series.
-Over the coming weeks, we’ll explore the physical, emotional, and practical sides of recovery — and the holistic therapies that can help along the way.
-Next, we’ll start with the foundation: supporting faster nerve healing.
+This post kicked off our Bell’s Palsy Recovery Series.
+Over the next several weeks, we explored the physical, emotional, and practical sides of recovery.
+As well as the holistic therapies that can help along the way.
+See the full series linked below:

 Migraines are not “ just a headache."